yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ## Metric Aggregation and Weighting Model

 Query Store exposes runtime statistics as averages per plan and interval.

+> [!NOTE]
+> Query Store metrics are stored as **averages per plan and per interval**.
+The script reconstructs workload-representative totals by weighting averages with execution counts.

 To produce accurate, workload-representative comparisons, the script does not rely on simple averages.

 Instead, all metrics are aggregated using **execution-count–weighted math**: